olets/zsh-abbr/README.md

 User-scope abbreviations can also be manually to the user abbreviations file.
 See **Storage** below.

 The session regular, session global, user regular, and user global abbreviation sets are independent.
+If you wanted, you could have more than one abbreviation with the same ABBREVIATION.
 Order of precedence is "session command > user command > session global > user global".

 Use `--dry-run` to see what would result, without making any actual changes.